flike/kingshard/README.md

 - Support multi slaves, and loading banlance between slaves.
 - Support reading master database forcely.
 - Support sending sql to the specified node.
-- Support most commonly used functions, such as `max, min, count, sum`, and also support `join, limit, order by`.
+- Support most commonly used functions, such as `max, min, count, sum`, and also support `join, limit, order by,group by`.
 - MySQL HA

 ## Install